NKI-AI/dlup/docs/installation.rst

     pip install -e .

 Replace any occurrences of :code:`v0.1.0` in the example with the version you want to install.

-Also install our `fork of OpenSlide`_ if you want broader support for different image types.

 Build Docker